 We will be offering cash grants of up to $25,000 to support OEC-licensed family homes (DCFH), group homes (DCGH), and centers (DCCC) in financial need with their expansion goals.
 This grant program is designed to help licensed child care businesses grow their operations and create additional slots or revenue streams.

 Grant funds will be awarded to eligible businesses operating for at least 2 years with enrolled children that are: seeking to increase licensed capacity or meaningfully increase enrollment at their existing location; open a new location; grow from family home to group home, or group home to center; or create new revenue streams for the business outside of additional enrollment.
 Grants will be awarded for applications that will have a measurable impact on the business, its growth and profitability.

 Make sure to read the Eligibility section below before beginning the process to apply.
-We also encourage you to watch a recorded Information Session.
+We also encourage you to watch a recent Information Session (scroll down for link).

 This is a competitive process and the WBDC will not be able to fund all strong applicants.

 We anticipate award decisions will be in December.

 If you missed this round and are looking for funding for your business, contact us at (203) 353-1750 x129 or email@example.com to explore alternate funding opportunities.

 Click on the tabs for more information.
 Items in blue are clickable links.

 Watch a Grant Information Session to learn about what the grant can be used for, eligibility requirements, and what information we’re looking for in the application.
 If you have attended a Grant Information Session earlier this year, or applied for the May 2023 round of grants, the information will largely be the same.